hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/Data/README.md

 #### - Annotations Files format:

      {
-         "dialogs": [
+     "Dialogs": [
-         "image_id" : ""YSE1G",
+         "Image_id" : ""YSE1G",
-         "summary": "the girl walks into a room with a dog with a towel around her neck . she does some stretches and then drops the towel ",
+         "Summary": "the girl walks into a room with a dog with a towel around her neck . she does some stretches and then drops the towel ", "Caption": "a person walked through a doorway into the living room with a towel draped around their neck , and closed the door . the person stretched and threw the towel on the floor."

-         "dialog": [
+         "Dialog": [
          {
+               " Question": "is there only one person ?"
-               "answer": "there is only one person and a dog .",
+               " Answer": "there is only one person and a dog .",
-               "question": "is there only one person ?"
           },
+          {
+                " Question 2": ....
+                " Answer 2": .....
           ..
           ..
-          ..
           }
+                " Question 10": ....
+                " Answer 10": .....
+          }
+          ]
     }